Platform

 Pricing

 The free tier includes 100 requests per day with access to all endpoints.
-Developer ($49/month) gives you 10,000 requests per day.
-Startup ($149/month) gives you 100,000 requests per day with webhook alerts.
-Growth ($499/month) gives you 500,000 requests per day, and Enterprise plans cover custom needs.
+Paid plans scale up from there: Indie ($19/month) and Hobbyist ($29/month) add higher rate limits and full historical data.
+Developer ($49/month) gives you 10,000 requests per day and unlocks webhook alerts.
+Need higher volume?
+Enterprise plans are available with custom limits — just reach out.

 Start building with permit data today